openbmc/openbmc/poky/documentation/ref-manual/faq.rst

    BB_FETCH_PREMIRRORONLY = "1"

 This statement
-limits the build system to pulling source from the ``PREMIRRORS`` only.
+limits the build system to pulling source from the :term:`PREMIRRORS` only.
 Again, this technique is useful for reproducing builds.

 Here is another technique::